Royal Liver Assurance

 Royal Liver Assurance /ˈlaɪvər/ was a friendly society with over 1.7 million members in Ireland and the United Kingdom.
-Subject to Financial Services Authority (FSA) approval, Royal Liver and its subsidiaries became part of the Royal London Group on 1 July 2011.
+Royal Liver and its subsidiaries became part of the Royal London Group on 1 July 2011.

 History

 The Liverpool Lyver Burial Society was founded by a group of working men from Liverpool in the Lyver Inn on 24 July 1850 to "provide for the decent interment of deceased members".
 By 1857 the Society had moved to its fourth head office and had expanded throughout the United Kingdom.
 By the end of the 1890s a decision was taken to build what would become the Royal Liver Building; it opened on 19 July 1911.

 William Field was a managing director of Royal Livers Friendly Society in 1911.
 His Father, John Field, born 1820 was an agent for the Society by 1860.
 William Field is pictured in the 150-year Commemorate Book put out by the Society.
 It is believed that one of the pillars of the Royal Liver Building has the family Motto "Fair Field No Favours" on it.
 William Field died in 1916 while still employed by the Society.
 It is believed that others of the Field family were also involved with the management of the Society during this time.

 During the 20th century, Royal Liver Assurance expanded to cover the whole of Ireland and the UK.

 Today, Royal Liver Assurance employs around 900 people, has approximately 3.4 million policies in force for 1.7 million members and manages more than £3.7 billion in funds.

 The Royal Liver Assurance has operated a delegation system since 1886; today, there are about 230 or so elected delegates.

 The Royal Liver Poetry of Place competition sees schoolchildren write poems about their favourite Liverpool places, which are voted for by the public via the Royal Liver website.